Network Codes for Real-Time Applications: Maximum Cliques in Random IDNC Graphs

 \subsection{Finding a Maximum Clique}

-Based on the analysis in the previous section, we propose Algorithm \ref{alg:find-max-clique} to find a maximum clique of a given random IDNC graph.
-Algorithm \ref{alg:find-max-clique} examines all cliques that touch $j$ columns, for all $j$ combinations of $m$ columns, where $j$ is within a small constant $\delta$ neighborhood of $j^*$.
-In the case $j^*$ is larger than $m$, $j^*$ is set to equals to $m$ (Line 1), exploiting the fact that for $j < j^*$, $f(j)$ is an increasing function as shown in Fig. \ref{fig:fj}.
+Based on the analysis in the previous section, we propose Max Clique (Algorithm \ref{alg:find-max-clique}) to find a maximum clique of a given random IDNC graph.
+Max Clique examines all cliques that touch $j$ columns, for all $j$ combinations of $m$ columns, where $j$ is within a small constant $\delta$ neighborhood of $j^*$.
+In the case $j^*$ is larger than $m$, $j^*$ is set to $m$ (Line 1), exploiting the fact that for $j < j^*$, $f(j)$ is an increasing function as shown in Fig. \ref{fig:fj}.